shipshapecode/tether/docs/2-Examples/1-list_of_examples.md

 ### Examples

-It's our goal to create a wide variety of example of how Tether can be used.
+It's our goal to create a wide variety of examples of how Tether can be used.
 Here's what we have so far, please send a PR with any examples you might create.